-Going concern has been assessed as part of Council's budget setting process in February 2020.
+Going concern was assessed as part of Council's budget setting process in February 2022.
 The budget setting process requires the Council's S151 Officer (Director of Resources and Governance) to provide a view on the robustness of estimates and the adequacy of reserves.

-No issues in relation to going concern were highlighted as part of the report presented alongside the financial accounts to Audit and Governance Committee in August 2019.
+No issues in relation to going concern were highlighted as part of the report presented alongside the financial accounts to Audit and Governance Committee in September 2021.